VirtualMagpie/soleil_noir/README.md

 - combination-strategy: (string) Define which combination strategy is applied during those statistics.
 See section "Strategy" for list of strategy names and signification.

+- nb-decimal-digit: (integer) Define how many decimal digits (after comma) are printed in export result.
+For instance:
+  100% for 0 digit, 100,0% for 1 digit, 100,00% for 2 digits, etc...
+Caution: this parameter is only used to define how results are printed, and does not indicate anything about result precision (result precision depends on parameter nb-try).

 ##### Export result

 When program is completed, a result csv file will be generated in directory "export".